Desvelao/lummander/README.md

     :action(
         function(parsed, command, lum)
-            -- parsed is a table that includes a field called "name" due to <name> at command schema -- <name> is a required positional argumment and is needed to trigger this function -- parsed = { name }
+            -- parsed is a table that includes a field called "name" due to <name> at command schema -- <name> is a required positional argument and is needed to trigger this function -- parsed = { name }
             print("Hi " ..tostring(parsed.name))
         end
 )

--- Command with only a command word, a required positional argumment and an option.
+-- Command with only a command word, a required positional argument and an option.
 -- Argumments:
     -- - cmd: hi
     -- - rea_arg1: name (closed in <> means is required)
-    -- - flag: hello/h
+    -- - option: hello/h

 lum:command("hi <name>", "Say hello/hi to someone")
     :option("hello", "h","Say hello instead") -- include a option.
 Example: myapp hi MyName -h.
 Then parsed.hello = true